Engagement Dialogue

 By screening and monitoring the investment universe of our members, we identify problematic companies.
 In the case of demonstrably severe and systematic violations of our normative basis (human rights, labour rights, environmental rights and corruption), we engage in dialogue with the companies in question.
 The application of these legal standards to private sector companies is aligned with the recommendations of the United Nations and the OECD, which Switzerland also supports.

 An overview of the companies with which the SVVK-ASIR is currently in an engagement dialogue due to norm violations can be found here.
-In addition, the SVVK-ASIR conducts a specific climate dialogue with other companies.
+In addition, the SVVK-ASIR conducts a specific dialogue on climate and biodiversity with other companies.

 01020304 / 04